 - After you have already wished that person a happy new year.
 Otherwise, about a week later is appropriate.

-- A few days later is okay.. but anything after that.. then it's over with.
+- A few days later is okay.
+Anything after that, it's over with.

-- I suppose that strictly speaking you might want to not use the phrase as of the second of January.
+- You might want to not use the phrase as of the second of January.

 - Depends on when you see the person.
 I'll be saying Happy New Year to all my co-workers in a few days but I'll stop saying it about mid-Jan as long as I've been able to say it to everyone.

 So, it seems like early or the latest mid-January is the best time to knock this Happy New Year thing off.

 More practically, how about if we all agree to only say it for the first two weeks of the year ... deal?
 Or if anyone who has the audacity to utter it after Jan.
 14 gets pelted with rocks and garbage, or better yet forced to watch a Pee Wee Herman film festival.